Evadeschipper/PrediChord/README.md

 ## Setup

-Input data - what files and where?
-Spotify gives you a .zip with files.
-Extract into cloned repository.
-You should end up with a folder called 'MyData', in which is your streaming data
+To run the code using [your own Spotify data](https://www.spotify.com/ca-en/account/privacy/), extract the .zip file into the PrediChord folder on your computer.
+You should end up with a folder called `MyData`, which contains (among other things) your streaming data.

-How to run
-Requirements.txt
-Chromedriver is looked for in repository folder.
+Furthermore, you will need a [chromedriver](https://chromedriver.chromium.org/).
+Put the program file (e.g. `chromedriver.exe` if you're running Windows) in the PrediChord folder as well.

+PrediChord's dependencies are specified in the `requirements.txt` file included in the folder.
+You can install all required dependences using the following `pip` command.

+`pip install -r requirements.txt`

 ## Features

 * Transpose a note or chord using any (positive or negative) interval.
 * Find the notes belonging to many commonly used chords.
 * Write a midi file playing any given sequence of (commonly used) chords back to you.
-* Find the equivalent sounding sharp chord for a chord with a flat root.
 * Scrape chords from an ultimate-guitar.com webpage.
 * Find the (likeliest) best version of the chords of a song on ultimate-guitar.com.
 * Train a bi- or trigram model, and use it to generate a chord based on the input chord(s) you choose.

-The repository also includes a table of the frequencies and wavelengths belonging to the pitches C0 up to and including B8.
+* Also includes: a table of the frequencies and wavelengths belonging to the pitches C0 up to and including B8.

 To-do list:
 * Implement weighting mechanisms for the chords (such as TD-IDF).
 * Implement other commonly used prediction models.
+* Possibly melody and/or rhythm generation in the further future.

 ## Examples of use

-Show examples of usage:
-`put-your-code-here`

 ## Project status